Offshore performance review system for remote teams

 Know when performance is really a system issue

-Some offshore performance problems are real hiring problems.
-Many are system problems.
-If errors cluster around one task, one customer type, or one tool, fix the workflow before blaming the person.
+Performance issues can be hiring problems, but errors clustered around one task, customer type, or tool usually point to the work process first.
 Missing examples, shared logins, unclear owners, and invisible deadlines create repeat mistakes.

-If the same issue repeats after 2 documented coaching cycles, decide plainly.
-Tighten the SOP, move the task back to training, change the role, or end the assignment.
-What you should not do is keep saying "be more careful" while the same broken handoff stays in place.
+The review should say what good looks like, how it will be checked, and what to do at the next exception.
+If the same issue repeats after 2 documented coaching cycles, tighten the SOP, move the task back to training, change the role, or end the assignment instead of repeating "be more careful" while the handoff stays broken.

 How to use this playbook

-If this topic is active in your business, the next supporting page is Remote Team Management Systems.
-Use that page to connect the article to a broader implementation plan, including outcomes, cadence, quality checks, and management expectations.
+If this topic is active in your business, the next supporting page is Remote team management systems.
+Use that page to connect the article to a broader setup plan, including outcomes, rhythm, quality checks, and management expectations.

 FAQ